hasindu-nagolla/HasiiMusicBot/Readme.md

 # 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-You are free to use, modify, and distribute this software in accordance with the terms of the license.
+You are free to use, modify, and distribute this software.
+However, any derivative works must also be open-source and released under the exact same license.

 For more information, see the [LICENSE](LICENSE) file.